fbohz/gatsby-gabophiles/README.md

   </a>
 </p>
 <h1 align="center">
    Gabophiles - The Magic Realism Book Library
 </h1>

-## 🚀 Gabophiles - Author Fan Site
+## 📗 Gabophiles - In Honor of Magic Realism Authors 💫